arc42/quality.arc42.org-site/_articles/03-iso-25010-shortcomings.md

-In this respect, Len Bass and Co. have done an outstanding job with their fundamental work [^bass].
+In this respect, Len Bass and Co. have done an outstanding job with their fundamental work [Bass+2021](/references/#bass2021software).
 They had already invented the concept of "quality scenarios" many years ago.
 In their fourth and latest edition of their book, they followed up with a multitude of practical examples.
 You can find a brief overview of their work in [another article](/articles/sei-quality-model).

 ### Acknowledgements
 Thanx to “m” , Anja Kammer, Daniel Lauxtermann, Joachim Praetorius and Ben Wolf for bug fixing and dramatically improving the quality of this post.
 Thanx to Eberhard Wolff for encouragements.

-### References

-[^bass]: Len Bass et.
-Al: Software Architecture in Practice, Fourth Edition, Addison-Wesley, 2022.

-[^boehm]: Boehm, B. W., Brown, H., Lipow,M. (1978) “Quantitative Evaluation of Software Quality,”, TRW Systems and Energy Group, 1978.
-This source is hard to come by.
-Their approach is covered in a comparative study of [Software Quality Models](https://enos.itcollege.ee/~nafurs/suvi2019/huvitavat/alternatiivid_FURPSile.pdf).

-[^iso25010]: The meta-model is part of the official documentation in the “ISO/IEC 2501n Quality Model Division”, explained within the non-public parts of 25010.
-It refers to additional standards 25011 (IT service quality model), 25012 (Data quality model) and 25019 (Quality-in-use model).

-[^Q42]: arc42 Quality Model, online on https://quality.arc42.org